UHDanke/gd_docs/triggers/follows.md

 ## X and Y Only

-X and Y Only limit the movement action of Advanced Follow to the X or Y axis.
+**X** and **Y Only** limit the movement action of Advanced Follow to the X or Y axis.

-Mode 1 actions
+If Advanced Follow is present on one axis only, then the target will only have velocity on that respective axis.

+Mode 1 Easing and Mode 2 Friction are applied per each axis individually so there isn't a change in behavior.

+The direction of Mode 2 Acceleration is parallel to the axis.

 ## Rotation